 01 of 04

 The Alaskan Malamute stands out as the most iconic of the Alaskan dog breeds, even being named Alaska’s state dog in 2010.
 These dogs are thought to have come to North America thousands of years ago when hunters crossed the Bering Strait.
-It is believed that they were most likely bred by the Mahlemiut Inuit people, giving rise to their name.
+They were most likely bred by the Mahlemiut Inuit people, giving rise to their name.

 Weight: 75 to 100+ pounds

-Physical Characteristics: Hefty, sturdy build with a tightly curled tail and thick, dense, double-layered coat that can be white, gray, black, brown, or red.
+Physical Characteristics: Hefty, sturdy build; tightly curled tail; thick, dense, double coat; can be white, gray, black, brown, or red

 02 of 04

 Like the Alaskan Malamute, the Alaskan husky was bred for work.
 However, these dogs feature a smaller frame than the Malamute and are built for speed.
-Not to be confused with Siberian huskies, the Alaskan husky is a relatively new breed.
-They are not yet registered and are still considered to be a hybrid dog.
-Also sometimes referred to as an Alaskan sled dog, these dogs have dominated the sport of sled dog racing.
+They have dominated the sport of sled dog racing.

 Alaskan huskies are workhorses with loads of energy.
-They require a home that can give them the exercise they need every day, such as long-distance running or rigorous hiking.
+They require a home that can give them lots of exercise every day, such as long-distance running or rigorous hiking.
 They are also very pack oriented and form close, loyal bonds with their people.

 Height: 20 to 22 inches